 - Bend your knees and stick your butt out, this will give you a strong base to hold off the defender

 - You can use your arm to help give you a bit of distance between yourself and the defender.

 I go over these points in a lot more detail in my post on how to shield the ball in soccer.

 Shooting from distance

-Being able to score goals from distance is a great skill to have that can set you apart from other defensive midfielders.
+Being able to score goals from a distance is a great skill to have that can set you apart from other defensive midfielders.

 Yes, you can defend.
 Yes, you can help start attacks and yes, you can score goals.

 As the deepest lying midfielder, one of the roles you have is being the pivot and helping change the point of attack.
-However, in some instances you may receive the ball and space can open up in front of you to drive towards the goal and have a shot.
+However, in some instances you may receive the ball and space can open up in front of you to drive toward the goal and have a shot.